Goal-Driven Reward by Video Diffusion Models for Reinforcement Learning: Related Work

 \paragraph{VLMs as reward function.} Several efforts exploit VLMs as reward models have gained increasing attention in recent years.
 RoboCLIP~\cite{sontakke2023roboclip} provides a sparse reward at the end of an episode by calculating the similarity between the visual observations and expert videos or text descriptions.
 VLM-RMs \cite{rocamonde2024vision} leverages pretrained vision-language models as reward models for RL tasks with vision, which computes the cosine similarity between the embedding extracted from visual observations using CLIP and text prompts as rewards.
 FuRL~\cite{fu2024furl} presents the fuzzy VLM reward-aided RL to mitigate the issue of reward misalignment that leads to a negative effect on the learning of the agent.
 Instead of using the VLMs, we leverage the video encoder of pretrained generative model to measure the alignment between the agent's trajectories and the generated goal videos.

 \paragraph{Decision making with videos.} Many research works have been devoted to improving decision making capability of agents with videos~\cite{baker2022video,seo2023multi,black2023zero,wu2023pre,yang2024video,bharadhwaj2024track2act,wang2025disentangled,gao2025adaworld,bu2025univla,wang2025language}.
-APV~\cite{seo2022reinforcement} presents an action-free pretraining method for visual reinforcement learning, which performs latent video prediction to learn useful representations of environment dynamics, providing a backbone for action-conditioned world modeling.
+APV~\cite{seo2022reinforcement} adopts action-free video prediction pretraining to learn useful representations of environment dynamics, which can be finetuned for action-conditioned world modeling.
 IPV~\cite{wu2023pre} introduces contextualized world models that pretrained on large-scale in-the-wild videos to improve the sample efficiency of model-based RL agents on various downstream tasks.
-R3M~\cite{nair2022r3m} learns universal visual representations for manipulation by training on egocentric human videos~(Ego4D), combining time-contrastive learning and video-language alignment objectives, which enables few-shot transfer on various tasks.
-LIV~\cite{ma2023liv} proposes a unified framework to learn goal-conditioned visual-language value function through extending value-implicit pretraining and CLIP objective, providing zero-shot dense reward for robot manipulation videos.
+R3M~\cite{nair2022r3m} learns universal visual representations for manipulation by training on egocentric human videos~(Ego4D), where time-contrastive learning and video-language alignment are employed to facilitate learning performance on downstream tasks.
+LIV~\cite{ma2023liv} proposes a unified framework to learn goal-conditioned visual-language value function through extending value-implicit pretraining and CLIP objective, providing zero-shot dense reward for robot manipulation.
 VIPER~\cite{escontrela2023video} adopts a pretrained video prediction model to provide rewards, which considers the conditional log-likelihoods for each transition as rewards.
 UniPi~\cite{du2023learning} leverages a text-to-video diffusion model to generate a video of a desired task, while independently training an inverse dynamics model to predict the action that transitions between consecutive frames, effectively learning a goal-conditioned policy from purely synthetic data.
 Luo \etal ~\cite{luo2025grounding} proposes a self-supervised framework that is based on a large pretrained video model that can provide rich priors of task completion, ground the generated video into continuous actions.
 In contrast, our work adopts generated videos as video-level goals to provide rewards for goal-conditioned behavior learning.